Journal articles

 Work in progress

-"The impact of pre-marital counseling on economic and psychosocial wellbeing of women: A field experiment in Indonesia," with Reshmaan Hussam and Madeline McKelway.
-Pilot completed
+"The Impact of Pre-marital Counselling on Women's Empowerment and Couples' Wellbeing: A Field Experiment in Indonesia," with Reshmaan Hussam and Madeline McKelway.
+Pilot completed, Large-scale RCT in the field.

 "Unleashed: An experiment on releasing untapped labor market potential of women in Indonesia," with Firman Witoelar.
 Pilot completed, resting.